cnamejj/PyProc/README.md

 found while scanning the list of timers.
 So this script provides an example of how to pull information from a "/proc" dataset and how to perform secondary lookups for process specific information as well.

+#### alt-conn-mon-proc.py, conn-mon-proc-ipv6.py, conn-mon-proc.py

+Very similar to **watch-tcp-connections** but they only monitor one dataset.
+The "ipv6" veriant monitoring "/proc/net/tcp6" for new IPv6 connections.
+The other two monitor "/proc/net/tcp" so they only check for IPv4 connections.

+The difference between **conn-mon-proc.py** and the "alt-" version of the script is in how they pull the information they want from each logical record.
+One uses the selected fields returned by the iterator directly.
+And the other pulls data from the dictionary decribing all the fields in the record.

+#### alt-conn-curr-proc.py, conn-curr-proc.py

+Similar to scripts whose names they resemble.
+The difference is that these scripts show summary information about IPv4 socket connections on the system when the script is run only.
+They don't iterate and check for new connections.

 ----------